R4VILKHGB/R4VILKHGB/README.md

 ## Computer Science Student at UBC
 I'm a dedicated and driven computer science student at the University of British Columbia, currently in my final year.
 I'm interested in AI, data analysis, and UI/UX design, crafting user-centric solutions with a focus on innovation and value.
 I have practical experience in data analysis, UI/UX design, and web development.
 I'm eager to expand my knowledge and skills in AI, particularly deep learning.

-I'm currently working on a project called **Spacey's (Stratospheric Polarization Analysis for Calculating Electromagnetic Yaw)**, as part of the CAN-SBX 2023-2024/ Canadian Stratospheric Balloon Experiment Design Challenge.
+I have worked on **Spacey's (Stratospheric Polarization Analysis for Calculating Electromagnetic Yaw)**, as part of the CAN-SBX 2023-2024/ Canadian Stratospheric Balloon Experiment Design Challenge.
+As a team, our goal was to design a unique payload for a stratospheric balloon, enabling us to conduct scientific experiments.
+We measured the physical rotation of the antenna on the balloon from the ground through the power of electromagnetic field.
+(Our project was supported by CEDS-EEDS Canada and the Canadian Space Agency.)
+My primary responsibilities included data analysis and software engineering.
+I was designing the software architecture for the microcontroller (Raspberry Pi Pico) that will be inside the payload of the stratospheric balloon, utilizing Python.
+We successfully launched our payload on June 24 (at the Timmins Victor M. Power Airport) and gathered the necessary data.
+I also created a program to track the payload direction and bearing after launch to adjust the ground station antenna as necessary.

 - 👀 I’m interested in deep learning, data analysis, and UI/ UX design.
-- 🌱 I’m currently learning computer vision and microcontroller programming (particularly utilizing Thonny and Raspberry Pi Pico).
+- 🌱 I’m currently learning computer vision.
 - ⚡ Fun fact: I'm passionate about drawing, both in traditional (particularly with charcoal) and digital mediums.
 My keen eye for design has been a defining trait since childhood.
 I'm proficient in Adobe Photoshop.

 ## Projects

 [Spacey's Blog](https://spaceys.blog/): Spacey's is one of the official teams for the CAN-SBX 2023-2024/ Canadian Stratospheric Balloon Experiment Design Challenge from UBC Okanagan.
-I'm designing the software architecture for the microcontroller (Raspberry Pi Pico) that will be inside the payload of the stratospheric balloon, utilizing Python.
+I designed the software architecture for the microcontroller (Raspberry Pi Pico) that was inside the payload of the stratospheric balloon, utilizing Python.

 ## Skills